Policies & Fees

-- Owner submitted necropsy cases are required to submit a deposit at the time of submission.
+- Owner-submitted necropsy cases are required to pay a deposit at the time of submission.
 The sum of the deposit will be the accessioning fee, necropsy fee, and the elected remains disposition.
-Payment may be made in cash or check.
+Payment may be made by cash, check, or credit card.
+The necropsy will not start until the required deposit is received.
 Fees associated with any returned checks will be added to the case.
 Additional charges related to the case will be billed to the client upon completion.

 - The test will be charged to the case at the rate of the sub-contracted laboratory or billed directly from the laboratory performing the test.

-- Postage costs for shipment of samples will be charged to the case.
+- Postage costs for the shipment of samples will be charged to the case.